Chisomnwa/Designing-a-Bank-Marketing-Database/ReadME.md

 <br>

 ---
-To view the expected output for each task and how to successfully load the data into a PostgreSQL database after cleaning and getting it ready, see the [notebook](https://github.com/Chisomnwa/TheLook_Ecommerce_Analysis/blob/main/Business%20Case%20Study%20Questions%20and%20Answers.md)
+To view the expected output for each task and how to successfully load the data into a PostgreSQL database after cleaning and getting it ready, see the [notebook](https://github.com/Chisomnwa/TheLook_Ecommerce_Analysis/blob/main/Business%20Case%20Study%20Questions%20and%20Answers.md).

 <br>

 ---
-And you'd love to read my article about the project on [Medium]()
+And you'd love to read my article about the project on [Medium]().